-For Program Managers and the Project Managers who steer the component projects, the main benefits to having a Governance Board is that it lays down the ground-rules for how the work will be overseen.
+For Program Managers and the Project Managers who steer the component projects, the main benefit to having a Governance Board is that it lays down the ground rules for how the work will be overseen.
 This means that the program management team knows what sort of audits to expect and what targets it will have to meet.
-The main target being to remain aligned to the organization’s strategic vision.
+The main target is to remain aligned with the organization’s strategic vision.
 It provides a forum to discuss high-level risks and issues, as well as setting clear expectations for the program’s stakeholders.

 The Governance Board’s responsibilities can be grouped under four headings: (1) Defining, (2) Approving, (3) Planning and (4) Supporting.
 Under the “Defining” heading, the board defines the program’s reporting and control processes and establishes what the program’s success criteria are.
 To do this, it will consult with key stakeholders to determine what the minimum acceptance criteria are.
 Once these are known, the Board will then determine how these will be measured, communicated and endorsed.
 Finally, the Board will ensure that the program’s vision and goals support those of the organization as a whole.